4 ways to use coconut oil for dogs and cats

 In pets, coconut oil has been used to treat a wide variety of medical conditions including skin infections, inflammatory bowel disease (IBD), to fight infections and as an immune booster.
 The latest claim is that it and other MCT’s may help improve cognitive function in aging dogs.
 So how do I use the oil in my patients?

-Four ways to use coconut oil for dogs (and cats!)
+Four ways to use coconut oil for pets

 One of my favorite uses for coconut oil is to conceal pills and capsules.
-Dogs seem to love the smell and flavor; cats are hit or miss.
-Scoop a dollop in your hand (remember it’s in a solid form at room temperature), pack the capsule inside and offer the tasty treat to your pet.
+Dogs seem to love the smell and flavor of coconut oil; cats are hit or miss.
+Scoop a dollop in your hand (remember it’s in a solid form at room temperature because it's 100% fat), pack the capsule inside and offer the tasty treat to your pet.
 I prefer coconut oil to peanut butter because it’s easier to clean and has additional health benefits commercial peanut butter can’t match.
 It is also highly digestible, an important factor for sickly or older patients.

 Whenever I’m faced with a senior pet experiencing dry, flaky skin, I often prescribe a coconut oil mask treatment.
 This works great in smaller dogs or for pets who enjoy regular bathing – or the taste of coconut.
 Here’s how I teach pet parents to give a coconut oil mask treatment: